GaloisTheory/dohungo/README.md

-# dohungo 🏯 : A Research-Oriented Go Bot
+# dohungo 🏯

 > ⚠️ **Work in Progress**: This bot is under active development.

-`dohungo` is a compact, research-oriented Go bot aimed at reproducing strong supervised CNN policies (≈2-dan level) trained on KGS high-dan SGF records.
-The ultimate goal is to develop a bot capable of beating a 4-dan human player.
-Further I hope to use the trained bot to do research into the net as well.
+`dohungo` at the moment is a compact Go bot aimed at reproducing strong supervised CNN policies (≈2-dan level) trained on KGS high-dan SGF records.
+The ultimate goal is to develop a bot capable of beating a 4-dan human player (me) and use it to do research into how go play evolves within the neural net as it gets stronger.
+(Hopefully use other stronger bots like KataGo for research at some point too)

 **👉 [Quickstart Notebook](notebooks/quickstart.ipynb)** - Interactive demo showing the complete pipeline from SGF download to move prediction in ~10 minutes.